 A LabCorp account is needed to order the test.
 If you need to set up an account with LabCorp, visit

 NENewaccounts@labcorp.com or call 1-888-295-5915.

 Treatment coverage for Commercial members is effective March 6, 2020, through December 31, 2020.
-Treatment coverage for Medicare Advantage is
+Treatment coverage for Medicare Advantage, Medicare Supplement, and CHIP members is

 effective March 6, 2020, and for the duration of the public health emergency.